datahouseconsulting/dh-ah-pdf/README.md

   ahPdf.setLogger(logger);
   ```

 - The module contains a copy of the AHFormatter binary that it works will.
-To install it on ubuntu 14.04, you can cd to the bin directory and execute the shell script as a root user.
+Option 1: To install using script:

         sudo sh configure.sh

+- Option 2: Install using the following commands.

+    apt-get install alien
+    gzip -N -d AHFormatterV63_64-6.3E-MR3.x86_64.rpm.gz
+    alien -i -d -c AHFormatterV63_64-6.3E-MR3.x86_64.rpm

 ## Create a PDF: